 The training will involve school management and teachers, so they can monitor and follow-up.

 Examples of new toilets facilities built by Himalayan Trust UK at Kanchenjunga School and Rani School in the Taplejung region.

-We are excited to implement this project, ensuring an increased daily attendance of girls and improving their personal health.
+We are excited to implement this project with the sponsorship help of Inner Wheel District 10, ensuring an increased daily attendance of girls and improving their personal health.